-About 21Vianet Group (adapted from 21Vianet Group prospectus):
+About 21Vianet Group, Inc. (adapted from 21Vianet Group, Inc. prospectus):

 Vianet is the largest carrier-neutral Internet data center services provider in China as measured by revenues in 2009, according to data released by International Data Corporation, or IDC, a third-party research firm.
 Vianet hosts their customers' servers and networking equipment and provide interconnectivity to improve the performance, availability and security of their Internet infrastructure.
 Vianet also provides managed network services to enable customers to deliver data across the Internet in a faster and more reliable manner through their extensive data transmission network and their proprietary BroadEx smart routing technology.